Okkurat/linux_scripts/README.md

 # record_gpu

 A way for me to easily use gpu-screen-recorder program on Linux.
-By binding this script to a hotkey I can turn the recording on and off and the scripts makes me files with unique filenames based on timestamp.
+By binding this script to a hotkey I can turn the recording on and off and the script makes me files with unique filenames based on timestamp.

+Gpu-screen-recorder is the fastest recording tool on Linux with minimal impact on system performance.
-Link to the gpu-screen-recorder website https://git.dec05eba.com/gpu-screen-recorder/about/
+Link to the gpu-screen-recorder website. https://git.dec05eba.com/gpu-screen-recorder/about/